 3.3 Marketing channel

 Marketing channel refers to the chain of intermediaries through whom various products move from producer to consumer.
-It varies from commodity to commodity depending on quantity to be moved, form of consumer demand and regional specialization (Acharya and Agarwal, 2004).
-Four different marketing channels were identified in the study area in marketing of paddy.
+It varies from commodity to commodity depending on the quantity to be moved, a form of consumer demand, and regional specialization (Acharya and Agarwal, 2004).
+Four different marketing channels were identified in the study area in the marketing of paddy.

 Marketing Channel 1